microsoft/vscode-dtdl/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
+For more information please see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/#howadopt) or contact opencode@microsoft.com with any additional questions or comments.

+## Contact Us

+If you would like to help to build the best IoT experience with IoT Plug and Play, you can reach us directly at [Gitter](https://gitter.im/Microsoft/vscode-azure-digital-twins).

+## Telemetry

+VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.
+If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
+Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).